I’m Dina. I help creatives thrive.

 I graduated but my learning hasn’t stopped.
 This is my profession for life, so I’m constantly going to talks, lectures, workshops and events to discover more ways I can help my clients.
 I also know that coaching isn’t the be all and end all to everyone’s problems, but not everyone knows all the ways they can be helped.
 I have made it a point to connect with other practitioners and become a ‘psychology broker’ who can help clients navigate this crowded world of well-being.

 I’ll give you an example to illustrate.
 A lot of people with eating disorders have a damaged connection to their body.
 They had years of shutting off hunger signals from their body to the brain for hunger, so they have incredible mental strength but weak body awareness.
 If they come to a point in their lives where they’re unhappy, they’re probably going to want to solve it via their brains, via talking, so they will turn to a therapist or a coach.
 I’ve had a client like that, and after a few sessions, it became clear that what she needed was not to talk any more.
 She did not need any more time in her head, what she needed was to get into her body more.
 More body awareness, more movement!
 She thought she had movement nailed.
 She was the kind who loved the gym and tough sweaty fitness classes because she was great at overpowering her brain signals of pain or tiredness.
 But that’s not the movement I had in mind.
 I meant the kind that’s slower, that’s less push and burn, and more tune in and notice.
 I meant yoga.
 She hated yoga.
 Didn’t see the point - too slow.
 Sometimes (read: a lot of the time) the very thing you’re resisting is the very thing you need.
 I recommended yoga, but also dance-movement therapy as it’s been proven to have great results with eating disorder patients.
 It was the shift she needed!
-But would she have ever known about dance-movement therapy, but the coach may not have either.
+She wouldn’t have ever known about dance-movement therapy, but the coach may not have either.
 They don’t necessarily teach you that in coach training.

 It’s hard to know exactly what will help us.
 There is a whole world of methods and approaches out there that can help that you may not know about.
 Why should you?
 They’ve got things going on.
 I, however, spend all my time in this world, reading up about the newest techniques and researching what works.
 Working with me you get access to all of it.